washingtonpost/ans-schema/docs/proposals/2022-06-31 - Conditional Content.md

 [/ans/0.10.9/traits/trait_variations.json](https://github.com/washingtonpost/ans-schema/blob/master/src/main/resources/schema/ans/0.10.9/traits/trait_variations.json)

-To get the associated `variant`s of a story, we are introducing a new `variations` trait on the story object.
+To get the associated `variant`s of a story, we are introducing a new read-only `variations` field on the story object.

 The `variations` field contains the relationships between a story and its list of `variant`s.
 It also contains a list of all `content_zone`s within the story content.
 This information is added to the story object as a convenience and optimization for ANS consumers using conditional content.
 It is a read-only field on the story object.
 Data included in the `variations` field will be ignored for updates to a story object.
-In order to maintain ANS document size limitations, `variant` data does *not* include its "content" field.
+In order to maintain ANS document size limitations, `variant` data in a story `variations` field does *not* include its "content" field.

 ```javascript
     revision = {